gusgordon/airmass/README.md

 See the documentation of each function for more details.

 ### Solar
-There is additionally a `solar` module, which is a work in progress.
+There is additionally a `solar` module, which uses extinction coefficients at each wavelength to compute the solar irradiance under different conditions (namely at different altitudes) on Earth.
+Extinction from dry air, ozone, and water vapor are included.
 The goal of this is for accurate computation of solar intensity at various altitudes, so that high-altitude solar power output can be modeled ([for use in solar planes](https://github.com/gusgordon/atmosat)).